 That’s why the National Trust for Historic Preservation shines a long-overdue spotlight on generations of trailblazers by saving the places where they raised their voices, took their stands, and found the courage to change the world

 Thanks to the support of people like you, we can tell a fuller American story.
-It’s a story that does justice to the contributions of women, people of color, and all Americans in shaping our nation and leading us forward.
+It’s a story that does justice to the contributions of women, people of color, the LGBTQ community, and all Americans in shaping our nation and leading us forward.
 And it’s a story that stirs us all to take pride in our shared heritage and inspires us to create an even more perfect union for generations to come.

 Stay connected with us via email.
 Sign up today.

 The National Trust knows that preservation must tell the stories of every American.
 From places that had thrived for hundreds of years before the arrival of European settlers, to communities that are being energized in the 21st century by new immigrants, the places we save are as diverse as the people they matter to.

 Throughout much of American history, Asians and Pacific Islanders have left an indelible mark on the events and places that make up our common experience.

 American history begins not with the first European settlers, but with the people who lived here for centuries before: Native Americans.